-- 8. Bowling alley, indoor tennis courts, indoor skating rinks, indoor theaters, and auditoriums. - a.
+8. Bowling alley, indoor tennis courts, indoor skating rinks, indoor theaters, and auditoriums.

+- a.
 Public access to the site shall be located at least seventy-five (75) feet from any intersection (as measured from the nearest right-of-way line to the near edge of said access). - b.
-The main and accessory buildings shall be located a minimum of one hundred c.
+The main and accessory buildings shall be located a minimum of one hundred (100) feet from any residential use. - c.
 All uses shall be conducted completely within a fully enclosed building.